wp-plugins/universal-star-rating/readme.txt

 2. This screen shot shows the english version of the options page inside the admin panel of WordPress.

 == Changelog ==

+= 1.4.0 =
+* Merged the source images
+* Added a new source image
+* Updated functions to support these merged source images
+* Added a new option to enable/disable text output
+* Added functionalities to override the standard settings in shortcodes
+* Updated localization and settings page
+* Code optimization

 = 1.3.1 =
 * Made the source images smaller